hkoosha/netty-functional/README.md

 ### Warning:

-Because of what was said above, this code is not tested. not even run once!
+Because of what was said above, this code is in pre-alpha stage.
-I just know it compiles, and right now I'm so depressed that I don't want to test it anyway.
-But it should work.
-A compiled version (of the project that was removed) is working already.
+I just know it compiles, and a handful of stuff works without a problem in my own toy projects.